Administration of Justice

 - write a report communicating facts and ideas in a simple, clear, and logical manner.

-- define and demonstrate an understanding of vocabulary commonly used in the criminal justice system.
+- identify and define vocabulary commonly used in the criminal justice system.

-- understand how to take logical and organized notes in a interview or interrogation situation.
+- demonstrate how to document logical and organized notes during an interview or interrogation situation.

 ADMJ 302 Community Relations: Multicultural Issues